 The Good and Bad of Stress

 The first thing to remember is that not all stress is bad.
 Imagine you’re on a rollercoaster at an amusement park.
 You feel out of control as the ride twists and turns through the air, but you know you’ll arrive safely at the bottom in just a few minutes.
-The excitement you feel results from the hormones that surge through your body, when it thinks it is in danger.
+The excitement you feel results from the hormones that surge through your body when it thinks it is in danger.
 That’s what makes the ride exciting.
 When you’re back on your feet, your body gradually returns to normal.

 More About Bad Stress

-Frequently, good stress helps keep us on our toes, but our sedentary, hectic lifestyles barrage us with a constant stream of events that activate our adrenaline glands and never go away.
+Frequently, good stress helps keep us on our toes, but our sedentary, hectic lifestyles barrage us with constant events that activate our adrenaline glands and never go away.
 As a result, we get stuck in “fight or flight” mode and think it’s a normal part of our daily lives.

 The Stress Cycle

 The cycle goes like this: Something annoys us or triggers a reaction.
 Often, these are situations we can’t control.
 If our plane runs late, a kid gets sick at the last minute, or an irate driver tailgates us on the freeway; we start to react.
 Since we cannot accept circumstances beyond our control, tension rises.

 It’s no secret that stress can harm our health.
 Many people don’t realize that stress can create a cycle of poor health.
 When stressed, our bodies go into “fight or flight” mode.
 This means that our heart rate and blood pressure increase, and we may start to breathe more quickly.
 This is all part of the body’s natural response to stress.

 However, when this response is constantly triggered, it can lead to problems.
 For one, the constant elevation in heart rate and blood pressure can take a toll on the cardiovascular system.
 Additionally, increased breathing can lead to shallow breathing, which can, in turn, lead to feelings of anxiety and panic.